awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 **Get Best Model Version**

-The following example shows how to get the best model version from the tuning job\.
+The following example shows how to get the best model version from the tuning job using the `get_top_model_s3_uri` method\.
 At most, the top 50 performing versions are available ranked according to [HyperParameterTuningJobObjective](https://docs.aws.amazon.com/sagemaker/latest/APIReference/HyperParameterTuningJobObjective.html)\.
 The `top_k` argument is an index into the versions, where `top_k=0` is the best performing version and `top_k=49` is the worst performing version\.

 ```
 best_model = Model(